conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.16: Support for gcc 8.3 and 9.1, Cascade build mode & custom templates for conan new command"
+title: "Conan 1.16: Support for GCC 8.3 and 9.1, Cascade build mode & custom templates for conan new command"
 ---

 We got Conan 1.16 release out this time with some features and many fixes.
 We are also sharing the ongoing the development of the upcoming